-- Usually there is no swelling or bruising
+Usually there is no swelling or bruising

-- Possible difficulty and pain in bending or straightening the great toe
+    - Difficulty and pain in bending the big toe

     - Often the point of pain is difficult to locate when you are pressing the area.
 The sesamoid usually has to be pushed sideways toward the opposite sesamoid to recreate the pain.

     Who gets Sesamoiditis?

     This condition is most common in ballet dancers, runners and baseball catchers.
 It is also common in people who have bony feet, arthritis, osteoporosis, high arched feet, very flat feet and forefoot runners.
 As discussed above, problems with the big toe joint, including bunions, hallux limitus and arthritis can particularly predispose a person to this condition.

     Treatment of sesamoiditis

     Anti-inflammatory drugs typically don’t help as much as you might expect due to the limitation in blood flow to carry them to the affected area.

     Often, a full length orthotic is used to help offload the sesamoids and deflect pressure away from the area.
-If the condition has been caused by another problem; such as pes cavus (high arched) or pes planus (low arched) feet, bunions or a reduced fat pad; orthotics are essential for treating the underlying condition.
+If the condition has been caused by another problem; such as high arched or pes planus low arched feet, bunions or a reduced fat pad; orthotics are essential for treating the underlying condition.
 This includes low arches, high arches, too stiff, too ‘floppy’ or poorly aligned feet.